armory/documentation/_spinnaker_install_admin_guides/add-aws-account-iam.md

 * Understanding AWS deployment from Spinnaker

-* Configuring Spinnaker to use AWS IAM Instance Roles (if Spinnaker is running on AWS, either via AWS EKS or installed directly on EC2 instances)
+* Configuring Spinnaker to access AWS using an IAM User (with an Access Key and Secret Access Key)
   * Creating a Managed Account IAM Role in each your target AWS Accounts
   * Creating the default BaseIamRole for use when deploying EC2 instances
   * Creating a Managing Account IAM Policy in your primary AWS Account
-  * Adding the Managing Account IAM Policy to the existing IAM Instance Role on the AWS nodes
+  * Creating a Managing Account IAM User with access to the Managing Account Policy
-  * Configuring the Managed Accounts IAM Roles to trust the IAM Instance Role from the AWS nodes
+  * Configuring the Managed Accounts to trust the Managing Account IAM User
-  * Adding the Managed Accounts to Spinnaker via Halyard
+  * Adding the Managing Account User and Managed Accounts to Spinnaker via Halyard
   * Adding/Enabling the AWS Cloudprovider to Spinnaker

 ## Background: Understanding AWS Deployment from Spinnaker